lynchc34/CSU33012_SoftwareEng/README.md

 # Contains

--Java implementation of LCA structure (previous exp)
+  - Java implementation of LCA structure (previous exp)

--Python implementation of LCA structure (no prevvious exp)
+  - Python implementation of LCA structure (no prevvious exp)

--Python implementation of LCA structure with DAG taken into account ('')
+  - Python implementation of LCA structure with DAG taken into account ('')

--Github API visualisation
+  - Github API visualisation

--Report on measuring software engineering
+  - Report on measuring software engineering